cakephp/docs/en/core-libraries/caching.rst

     used by FileEngine.
 It should be implemented by any Cache engine that requires manual eviction of cached data.

+.. php:staticmethod:: engine($name, $engine = null)

+    Allows you to fetch constructed cache engines.
+By using the ``$engine`` parameter you can inject new engines or replace existing ones.

+    .. versionadded:: 3.0

 .. meta::
     :title lang=en: Caching